 An EMS can win (or safeguard) business: in some markets, procurers expect their suppliers to have in place some form of EMS.

 ISO 14001 is probably the best-known standard for environmental management, laying out its fundamental principles and a methodology to develop an environmental management system (EMS).
-A new version of the standard was published mid-September 2015 (ISO 14001:2015).
+The latest version of the standard was published in 2015 (ISO 14001:2015).
 This revised ISO 14001 is articulated around 5 key areas:

 Gaining certification against ISO 14001 - or other environmental management programmes - will give external credibility to an organisation's environmental efforts.